OSLC/developing-oslc-applications/_harp/iotp_adaptor/junit-tests.md

 # JUnit Tests

-Sample JUnit tests are provided to test the CRUD operations on the IoT Platform DeviceType resource in `com.ibm.oslc.adaptor.tests.CE4IoTConnectorTests.java`.
+Sample JUnit tests are provided to test the CRUD operations on the IoT Platform DeviceType resource in `com.ibm.oslc.adaptor.tests.iotp-adaptorTests.java`.
 This can be used as a pattern to develop tests for other resources as they are supported.